simonox/maven-jpegtran-plugin/README.md

 Introduction
 ------------
-This maven plugin invokes [OptiPNG](http://optipng.sourceforge.net/ "OptiPNG Homepage") on a set of images.
-OptiPNG is a PNG optimizer which reduces the file size of images by running a lossless recompression.
+This maven plugin invokes [JPEGTran](http://jpegclub.org/jpegtran/ "jpegtran Homepage") on a set of images.
+JPEGTran is a JPG optimizer which reduces the file size of images.

 For sufficient performance of your build process, this plugin processes images in parallel.

+This Plugin is just a fork of the maven-optipng-plugin.

 Requirements
 ------------
-It is assumed that you have `optipng` installed on your system and that the executable is available within your `$PATH`.
+It is assumed that you have `jpegtran` installed on your system and that the executable is available within your `$PATH`.

-This plugin has only been tested on Linux.
+This plugin has only been tested on OS X.

 Usage
 -----